7 reasons why people are leaving your website

 Tips to improve your site’s loading speed:

-- Upgrade your hosting plan: Upgrading your hosting plan can have a considerably positive impact on your website’s page load speed.
+- Upgrade your hosting plan: Upgrading your hosting plan can have a considerable positive impact on your website’s page load speed.
 For a start, try increasing the bandwidth and storage space.

 - Reduce image size: Like it or not, images have a tremendous effect on your website speed.
 Large image size will make your site slow.
 Try to reduce the size of the images on your website so your page can load fast.